micb25/rhOver/README.md

 3. Run rhOver

-    A variety of sample input files for rhover is given in the Examples/ folder.
+    A variety of sample input files for rhOver is given in the Examples/ folder.
-    The rhover job can be started from the command line with the following command:
+    The rhOver job can be started from the command line with the following command:

     `/path/to/rhover input.dy3 > output.log &`

     Note:
-    The stack limit should be set to 'unlimited' by running the command `ulimit -s unlimited` before running rhover, otherwise it can happen that rhover crashes during matrix algebra operations.
+    The stack limit should be set to 'unlimited' by running the command `ulimit -s unlimited` before running rhOver, otherwise it can happen that rhOver crashes during matrix algebra operations.